How a Clean Title Works in the U.S.

 • Estimated repair cost

-• State total-loss thresholds
+• State-specific total-loss thresholds

 How Lien Status Differs From Title Branding